-- \$350,000 within five business days of all necessary TSXV approvals (paid), - \$350,000 by November 30, 2012 (paid), - \$750,000 on completion of a pre-feasibility study (see below), and - \$900,000 on or before five months after completion of the pre-feasibility study (see below).
+- \$350,000 within five business days of all necessary TSXV approvals (paid), - \$350,000 by November 30, 2012 (paid), - \$750,000 on completion of a pre-feasibility study (paid), and - \$900,000 on or before five months after completion of the pre-feasibility study (\$191,000 see below).

 The Company renegotiated the payment schedule for the Bell Mountain project whereby principal repayments outstanding at September 30, 2013 would accrue interest at a rate of 4% per annum and would be due in full by December 31, 2013.
-During the year ended December 31, 2013, the Company made principal repayments of \$490,000.
-During the three months ended March 31, 2013, the Company further renegotiated the terms whereby the Company would make staggered payments of the remaining principal balance plus accrued interest through to June 2014 (Notes 7 and 13).
+During the year ended December 31, 2013, the Company made principal repayments of \$490,000 and for the six month period ended June 30, 2014, made additional principal payments of \$451,000.
+The Company is engaged in ongoing negotiation with the Vendor to make staggered payments of the remaining principal balance of \$709,000 plus accrued interest (Note 7).

-In order to complete the exercise of the Bell Mountain Option to acquire a 100% interest in the property from Globex, the Company must incur an additional \$1,755,000 in exploration expenditures on the property by June 28, 2015.
+In order to complete the exercise of the Bell Mountain Option to acquire a 100% interest in the property from Globex, the Company must incur an additional \$1,755,000 (incurred) in exploration expenditures on the property by June 28, 2015.
 The Bell Mountain property is also subject to two royalties which will take effect upon commencement of commercial production.
 The first royalty is a 2% net smelter return royalty payable to N.A, Degerstrom Inc., which can be acquired for US\$167,000.
 In addition, Globex will maintain a sliding-scale gross metal royalty ("GMR") on all mineral production (gold, silver etc) benchmarked upon the price of gold (1% GMR at a gold price under US\$500/troy ounce, 2% GMR at a gold price between US\$500 and US\$1,200/troy ounce and 3% GMR at a gold price over US\$1,200/troy ounce).
 Pursuant to the Globex Agreement, upon exercise of the option and the acquisition of a 100% interest in the Bell Mountain property from Globex, the Company would be required to pay annually a \$20,000 advance royalty payment, which would be credited against the royalty payable to Globex described above.

-In March 2013, the Company placed a bond of \$22,731 with the US Bureau of Land Management to permit the Company's drilling program at the Bell Mountain property.
+In March 2013, the Company placed a bond of US\$20,565 with the US Bureau of Land Management to permit the Company's drilling program at the Bell Mountain property.